-The purpose of standard setting studies is to provide the Commission with recommendations, based on the informed judgments of California educators, relevant to the determination of the initial passing standards (in this case, for the CSET: Art and CSET: Music).
-The educators on the Standard Setting Panel represented credentialed TK-12 teachers with experience teaching Art and Music, district-level administrators, and teacher preparation program faculty with experience in Art and Music who are responsible for the preparation of single subject teachers via the program route.
+The purpose of standard setting studies is to provide the Commission with recommendations, based on the informed judgments of California educators, relevant to the determination of the initial passing standards (in this case, for CSET: Art, CSET: MS Subtest III and CSET: Music).
+The educators on the Standard Setting Panel represented credentialed TK-12 teachers with

-As with the standard setting study method used for all other Commission examinations, the process employed for the CSET: Art and CSET: Music examinations was consistent with recognized psychometric principles and procedures.
-The standard setting studies for CSET: Art and CSET: Music were conducted between October 25 and October 28, 2022.
+As with the standard setting study method used for all other Commission examinations, the process employed for the CSET: Art, CSET: MS Subtest III and CSET: Music examinations was consistent with recognized psychometric principles and procedures.
+The original standard setting studies for CSET: Art, CSET: MS Subtest III and CSET: Music were conducted between September and October 2022.

 The CSET standard setting meetings each began with an orientation and training session.
 The initial step was to ask the panel members to independently take the examination under simulated test-like conditions.
 This activity helped the members become familiar with the examination, the knowledge and skills associated with the items, and the perspective of the examinees.
 The panel members were then familiarized with the SMRs and the concept of the minimally competent level of content knowledge necessary for a beginning teacher.
 Panel members were asked to conceptualize the specific content knowledge and skills of a hypothetical beginning teacher who would be competent in the subject area.
 Panel members used this concept of what a minimally competent beginning teacher would know and be able to do in determining their recommended acceptable score for passing each subtest.
 Although a number of examinees may exceed the level of acceptable knowledge and skills, none receiving a passing score should fall below this minimally competent level.
-The panel also reviewed the performance characteristics and score scales used to evaluate the constructed-response items in the CSET: Art and CSET: Music examinations.
+The panel also reviewed the performance characteristics and score scales used to evaluate the constructed-response items in the CSET: Art, CSET: MS Subtest III and CSET: Music examinations.
 After this extensive training and the simulated test taking, panel members completed the following three rounds of standard setting activities, as described below.
 These activities focused on arriving at an informed judgment as to what the potential cut score should be that reflects the minimum level of subject matter knowledge necessary for a beginning practitioner just competent to begin professional practice.